jendave/augmented-reality-foundry/README.md

 ## Features and Notes

 * Enhance your games of the dark future, with the easy to use Augmented Reality Cyberpunk City Kit.
-Inside, you’ll find over 50 tables designed to assist gamesmasters who need to improvise futuristic city details, or who have found that they are unprepared for where their players are heading.
+Inside, you'll find over 50 tables designed to assist gamesmasters who need to improvise futuristic city details, or who have found that they are unprepared for where their players are heading.
 * The FoundryVTT module includes roll tables and macros for the tables in the kit.
-* The information provided in this city kit is presented stat-free and system agnostic, suitable for any dark future RPG
+* The information provided in this city kit is presented stat-free and system agnostic, suitable for any dark future RPG.

 ## Module Installation